-We are planning a whole day of WALL songs as part of the Eltham Music Festival in Passey Place , Eltham High St in July 2017.
+We are planning a whole day of WALL songs as part of the Eltham Music Festival in Passey Place , Eltham High St on 21st July 2017.
 This will give a showcase of local talent.
 We may also have other events at local venues where singer/songwriters will have an opportunity to perform.

 Leading: Zahira al Zahira and Dave Kenningham

 The Secret Story Garden

 Based around the theme of Francis Hodgson Burnett’s book we are working with Eltham Library to developing an outside garden area of the Eltham centre as play and art space.
 Art works will be developed along with part of the planting.
 This is dependent on agreement from the building owners.
 GLL have expressed support for the project

 Leading: Miriam Storey

 Photographer Sandra Marques looks at the cellular structure of plants.
 We are considering how this may interface with the secret garden project.
 Exhibition at the SE9 Container Gallery (Sept/Oct 2018) .

 Leading: Pragya Kumar (liaising with Sandra Marques)

 “My Wall” is a project by photographer Elizabeth Itisor.
 She aims to capture stories of local people by taking pictures of them against walls.
 Her final work will result in an exhibition in SE9 Container Gallery.

 Walls from the Water (The Foundation of Time)